Skip to main content

 Second, the procedures outlined in an EOP should be what is actually done within the school should the need arise.
 If the plan is not aligning with the actual execution, then the EOP needs to be changed—or the actions within the school need to be changed.
 Either way, the plan and the actions taken need to fully align.

 Third, the EOP should be written by a group of stakeholders with varying professional competencies.
-One well-meaning administrator or school resource officer should not be the sole author; rather, inclusion of other stakeholders—like fire and maintenance personnel—is of the utmost importance when developing the EOP.
+One well-meaning administrator or SRO should not be the sole author; rather, inclusion of other stakeholders—like fire and maintenance personnel—is of the utmost importance when developing the EOP.

 Lastly, who you task specific assignments to should not just be based upon the person’s role within the school.
 You need to also take into consideration a person’s competency in a high-stress situation.
 A person’s job title does not necessarily mean they will be able to properly function during an emergency; pay attention to more than the job title.